-बरगद बरगदाही वटपूजा Every year my mother used to keep fast on this day that falls in JUNE? this day is dedicated to Burgad which is called as vat in Sanskrit. in some parts of India it is called Vat Savitri Vrat वट् सवित्रि व्रत all married women keep fast and do not take even water till they perform the pooja of Banyan Tree. savitri This date or तिथि tithi falls in JUNE every years or few days earlier but one thing i found amazing is that, it is always near to the #World Environment Day.
-When whole world celebrates the world environment day and on the other hand we don’t remember the Vat Savitri pooja day with same fervor as i found people mentioning world environment day on social media with a # hashtag?
+बरगद बरगदाही वटपूजा Every year my mother used to keep fast on this day that falls in JUNE? this day is dedicated to Burgad which is called as vat in Sanskrit.
+In some parts of India it is known as Vat Savitri Vrat वट् सवित्रि व्रत all married women keep fast and do not drink water till they perform the pooja of Banyan Tree. savitri This date or तिथि (tithi) falls in JUNE every year or so.
+But one thing amazing I found that it always falls near to the #World Environment Day.
+When whole world celebrates world environment day and on the other hand we don’t remember the Vat Savitri pooja day with same fervor as people mention world environment day on social media with a # hashtag?
 WHY?

 I know this pooja has been there in our society since ages.
 I mean this is performed in India since many centuries.
 But how come it falls near the day on world environment day?
 I really don’t know?
 Why they have kept this day in June as World Environment Day?

 बरगद (Bargad) the Banyan tree as world knows, is a symbol of longevity.
 It never dies.
-This tree stands forever, often it lasts more than many generations of human.
-That’s why it is revered as the someone who Divine and lives forever.
-Thus all women seek blessings from banyan tree for longevity of their husbands and then sons.
-And only Banyan tree is competent to give such a boon? since itself lives many hundreds of year!!
+This tree lives forever, often it lasts more than many generations of humans.
+That’s why it is revered as the someone who is Divine and lives forever.
+Thus all women seek blessings from banyan tree for longevity of their husbands and their sons.
+And only Banyan tree is competent to give such a boon? since itself it lives many hundreds of year!!